kcrary/istari/docs/type-theory.md

 situations because applying a future function does not involve a `next`, which may improve the effectiveness of unification.

+The future intersection, written `intersectfut (x : A) .
+B` is the analogous intersection type with its invisible argument in the future.

 #### Recursive types